-The minor in Linguistics consists of 15 credits (3 required courses and 2 electives).
+The Minor in Linguistics currently consists of 15 credits (3 required courses and 2 electives).
 All courses must be passed with a grade of ‘C’ or better.
 At least 75% of all minor credits must be from FAU.
 Courses taken on study abroad may be counted toward the minor if they are approved by the student’s advisor before the student begins the study abroad program.
 Students majoring in a language are strongly encouraged to pursue a double major/concentration in Linguistics or a minor in Linguistics.

 - LIN 3010 Intro to Linguistics (prerequisite for several upper-division LIN courses, so should be taken as soon as possible);

 - one course in theoretical linguistics (LIN 4326 Phonetics & Phonology, or LIN 4430 Morphology & Syntax, or LIN 4802 Semantics & Pragmatics);